animatedcreativity/node-auto-run/README.md

 Fun part: what if the node project of this module itself gets crashed?

 It will be good if you run this module as a standalone node project.
 Make 2 copies of the same module's node project and add each other into their config's project list.
+Start just one copy as it will take care of everything else.